gnembon/fabric-carpet/README.md

 * Default value: `_`
 * Suggested options: `_`
 * Categories: `CREATIVE`
-* Additional notes:
-  * Its not yet fully implemented - we are working on it

 ## desertShrubs
 Saplings turn into dead shrubs in hot climates and no water access